-- 1. Form of Contracts.
-OLA is responsible for ensuring that the form of all contracts meets the legal obligations of NYC Health + Hospitals. - 2.
-Vendor Responsibility Determinations.
+1. Form of Contracts.
+OLA is responsible for ensuring that the form of all contracts meets the legal obligations of NYC Health + Hospitals.

+2. Vendor Responsibility Determinations.
 OLA is responsible for determining whether a Vendor is Responsible and the management of such process, including New York City's PASSport/Vendex process.
-Each new contract shall require a Vendor Responsibility Determination. - a.
+Each new contract shall require a Vendor Responsibility Determination.
+Such determination shall be made at the time of contracting and at least every three years thereafter if the Vendor remains in contract with NYC Health + Hospitals.

+a.
 Validity Period.
 A determination of responsibility for Vendors with a Contract Value of less than \$1 million shall be valid for three years.
 A determination of responsibility for Vendors with a Contract Value of \$1 million or more shall generally follow the validity requirements of PASSport.
-The forgoing is subject to the requirements of Operating Procedure 100-5 and this Manual with respect to Procurements requiring the approval of the Board of Directors. - b.
+The forgoing is subject to the requirements of Operating Procedure 100-5 and this Manual with respect to Procurements requiring the approval of the Board of Directors.

+b.
 Workflow.
 For each new contract the Originating Person, Contract Manager, or SBO, shall email the following to Vendex@nychhc.org: the Vendor's legal name, tax ID, and contact information.
 OLA shall then assist with the Vendor Responsibility Determination. c.
 Responsibility Determination Elements.
 If a Vendor has performed unsatisfactorily on a prior contract the Vendor shall be presumed non-responsible unless the unsatisfactory performance was beyond the Vendor's control or the Vendor has taken satisfactory corrective action.
 Past performance can be researched using the System's ECMS tool, or PASSport.